pierre-zhao/RoR/README.md

 ## Results

 The QuAC leaderboard is [here](https://quac.ai/).
 RoR ranks the 1st place on the QuAC leaderboard.
-Please refer our paper to get more ablation results.
+Please refer to our paper to get more ablation results.